-You probably got away with nothing more than a mild tick off from your teacher or parents after getting drunk at a college campus party.
-You probably don’t raise your eyebrows yourself or the roof when a loved one gets drunk at a New Year Eve’s party.
+One probably got away with nothing more than a mild tick off from the teacher or parents after getting drunk at a college campus party.
+One probably doesn’t raise the eyebrows oneself or the roof when a loved one gets drunk at a New Year Eve’s party.

 Drinking is socially acceptable in many cultures around the world.
 This is probably one reason why the signs of alcohol abuse and problem drinking are so often overlooked.

 Alcoholism carries a stigma with it.
 So those who abuse alcohol and their loved ones sometimes find it comforting and assuring to rationalize problem drinking behavior or deny the signs of abuse.
 It is a dangerous tactic.
-Both binge-drinking and chronic daily use—whether you drink a can of beer or down four bottles of whiskey every day, down tequila shots on the weekend or gulp down a bottle of wine—increase your risk of becoming an addict.
+Both binge-drinking and chronic daily use—whether a person drinks a can of beer or down four bottles of whiskey every day, down tequila shots on the weekend or gulp down a bottle of wine—increase their risk of becoming an addict.

 The warnings signs of alcoholism include:

 - Lying about drinking habit

 - Drinking in dangerous situations

 - Alcohol is the focus of life